 An ILIT has another benefit: It can provide the liquidity a family may need to cover taxes on an estate.
 This advantage is especially helpful if the estate consists largely of relatively illiquid assets, such as retirement accounts, real estate, or a business.

-A "no-contest clause," also known as an in terrorem clause, specifies that if a child or spouse challenges the beneficiary designations under a trust or will, that person forfeits his or her share of the estate.
+A "no-contest clause," also known as an in terrorem clause, specifies that if a child or spouse or any beneficiary challenges the beneficiary designations under a trust or will, that person forfeits his or her share of the estate.
 In other words, the grantor can remain confident that his or her wishes will be honored.
 Please note that the laws of some states prohibit or restrict the enforceability of these clauses.

 Trusts are increasing in popularity, as families transform from nuclear families to extended and blended families.
 Not only can trusts be used to help reduce the potential impact of estate taxes, they can also help grantors designate which family members control their legacy in the future.

 Keep in mind that estate planning is a complex area, with significant tax, legal, and economic implications, and that the estate planning vehicles and tactics mentioned in this article are only a representative subset of those available.
-Before taking any action, consult your attorney or tax advisor regarding your specific situation.
+Before taking any action, consult your attorney or tax adviser regarding your specific situation.

 "Every parent hopes that all their children get along.
-But the combination of death and money stirs up powerful emotions, which can get the best of them," Haley says.
+But the combination of death and money stirs up powerful emotions, which can get the best of them," Christy says.
 "You can help protect your legacy and your heirs by taking control of your estate planning now."